-On the left, select Azure Active Directory, click Azure AD Connect and in the center select Manage provisioning (preview).
+On the left, select Azure Active Directory, click Azure AD Connect and in the center select Manage cloud sync.

-On the Azure AD Provisioning (preview) screen click Review all agents.
+On the Azure AD Connect cloud sync screen click Review all agents.

 On the On-premises provisioning agents screen you will see the agents you have installed.
 Verify that the agent in question is there and is marked active.